Malaria by the Numbers

 While the new population data promise to aid researchers in cutting malaria risk, compiling the data sets is not without obstacles.
 Although most nations have been open with their data, Balk said it's not always easy to get information.
 And for many countries, data may not be redistributable.
 Such was the case with the Indonesian census.
 Aide workers immediately called Balk after the tsunami hit in December 2004 to see if she could share her high-resolution input data for Aceh Province.
 Unfortunately, because of perceived security risks, Balk said the Indonesian government required her to sign a contract agreeing not to release the information to other parties.
 "We made the gridded data available to the aide agencies, and estimates of exposed population, as soon as possible, but we could not release the underlying data," Balk said.
 "That was a real shame."

 In addition to financial and political hindrances, some governments simply don't have the information.
-War-torn countries, such as the former Yugoslav republics and Afghanistan, don't collect census data regularly or have had their regular census-taking interrupted.
+War-torn countries, such as the former Yugoslav republics, don't collect census data regularly or have had their regular census-taking interrupted.
 Other countries, such as Rwanda-Uganda, have seen their populations move to other countries seeking safety.

 There is enough census data in Africa, however, to try to sort out the malaria problem.
 Doctors and scientists have solved the malaria problem before, according to Tatem.
 "Malaria used to be a problem in the central United States and in Northern Europe, but global efforts pushed it back to the tropics," he said.

 The WHO sprayed DDT from the 1940s until 1969, when environmental concerns forced them to stop.
 And, as Europeans improved their housing with windowpanes, screens and doors, they lessened malaria risks there.
 Growing cities and changing land use also removed many mosquito breeding grounds, but these precautions were often not taken in Africa.
 "Once the African countries gained independence, funding for controlling malaria dried up," Tatem said.